Ed.D. in Leadership and Learning

 - Policy analysis, development, and implementation

 Dr. Michael McCutcheon already had a distinguished career as a patrol sergeant when he entered the Ed.D. program.
-He earned his doctorate to become a professional educator and to his share knowledge with future generations of officers.
-In addition to maintaining his full-time position on the Londonderry, NH, police force, he travels around the country providing hands-on police training in forensics to other law enforcement professionals, as well as college students.
+He earned his doctorate to become a professional educator and to his share knowledge with future generations of police officers.
+In addition to maintaining his full-time position on the Londonderry, NH, police force, he travels around the country providing hands-on forensics training to other law enforcement professionals, as well as college students.
 Earning his doctorate has opened doors to a second career, incorporating the work that he loves.

 Extend the research on what is known about leadership and learning in the current context of education.